Sam Bilhorn

 Introduction

-In the realm of deer habitat improvement, TSI or Forest Stand Improvement (FSI) are commonly used terms.
-However, at Whitetail Partners, we understand that one-size-fits-all approaches may not be effective.
-That's why we believe it's crucial to first establish the specific goals and priorities of the landowner, taking into account factors such as climate, forest type, and desired outcomes for habitat, hunting, timber value, and more.
+That's why we believe it's crucial to first establish the specific goals and priorities of the landowner, taking into account factors such as climate, forest stands, and desired outcomes for habitat improvement, hunting, timber quality, and more.
 Only then can we work towards tailored solutions for your property.

 Defining Your Goals